whitefusionhq/ellisflutes_site/_jekyll/index.md

 ### How to Order
 {:class='text-center'}

-Many of Geoffrey Ellis' available flute models can be purchased from our in-stock store. (<a href="#" onclick="document.querySelector('nav#menu > a').click();return false">Open the menu to start browsing.</a>) In addition, if the flute you're looking for isn't in stock, <a href="#">you can subscribe to our newsletter</a> to get updated on new flutes in stock.
+Many of Geoffrey Ellis' available flute models can be <a href="/products">purchased from our in-stock store</a>.
+In addition, if the flute you're looking for isn't in stock, <a href="#" onclick="$('footer input[name=\'cm-name\']').focus();return false">you can subscribe to our newsletter</a> to get updated on new flutes in stock.
 If you know the type of flute you want, you can place a custom order.
 Due to the current waitlist for Geoffrey Ellis Flutes custom orders, expect a delivery time upwards of six months.

 <br/>
 [Custom Order](/custom-order){:class='button hollow white'}